 Monday, January 7 - Monday, January 14

-January Term Change of Program Period (Add/Drop) – students can add and drop January 2019 classes with instructor permission ONLY
+January Term Change of Program Period (Add/Drop) – students can add January 2019 classes; student can drop January 2019 course with instructor permission ONLY.

 Monday, January 14